cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 substantially faster than repeatedly solving a new problem: after reading this section, be sure to read the tutorial on :ref:`dpp` (DPP).

-Parameters can be vectors or matrices, just like variables.
 When you create a parameter you have the option of specifying attributes such as the sign of the parameter's entries, whether the parameter is symmetric, etc.
 These attributes are used in :ref:`dcp` and are unknown unless specified.
 Parameters can be assigned a constant value any time after they are created.